ClemensFMN/asm-stuff/_posts/2015-01-28-Calling-Assember.md

 	mov    rax,QWORD PTR [rbp-0x10]
 	add    rax,rdx

-The compiler flags used turn optimization off completely; nevertheless the code seems to be really awkward.
-Anyway, registers RDI and RSI are added and the result is stored in EAX.
+The code seems to be really awkward and complicated; nevertheless, the two registers EDI and ESI are added and the result is stored in EAX.

 After some stack cleanup, the function returns with the result being in EAX.